 Lego math games

-Building chains of Lego in repeating patterns, with the same sequence of colours going along the line, is very good mathematical patterning and are early steps towards addition and times tables.
+Building chains of Lego (affiliate link) in repeating patterns, with the same sequence of colours going along the line, is very good mathematical patterning and are early steps towards addition and times tables.
 L loves spotting repeating pattens and she’s started to add more complex elements to the patterns she joins together.
 Last week she presented me with this symmetrical combination of Lego and we decided to build this into a matching game.

 Lego symmetry challenge